research-software-directory/research-software-directory/README.md

     - ``http://localhost`` (should show a local instance of the Research Software Directory)
     - ``http://localhost/admin`` (should show the Admin interface to the local instance of the Research Software Directory)
     - ``http://localhost/api/software`` (should show a JSON representation of all software in the local instance of the Research Software Directory)
+    - ``http://localhost/software/xenon`` (should show a product page (here: Xenon) in the local instance of the Research Software Directory)
+    - ``http://localhost/api/software/xenon`` (should show a JSON representation of a product (here: Xenon) in the local instance of the Research Software Directory)

     verify that it all works as it should.